Mingtaros/Kidney-Exchange-Match-Mapping-System/backend/README.md

 ```
 {
   status: INT (status of the request),
-  data: List of String (date in String format)
+  data: LIST of STRING (date in String format)
 }
 ```